coder/docs/environments/editors.md

 ### Manually Installing JetBrains' IDEs

 You can also manually install JetBrains' IDEs.
-After following JetBrains' steps for installing your IDE, create a symlink, and add it to $PATH.
+After following JetBrains' steps for installing your IDE (make sure that you install the IDE to your home directory), create a symlink, and add it to $PATH.

 The symlink names supported by Coder are: